Legacy System Modernization: How to Transform the Enterprise for Digital Future

 Connecting a legacy software to a third-party tool or service often requires a significant amount of custom code.
 And there is still a chance that the final integration won’t work as well as intended or that it will work at all.

-According to the Better Data, Better Decisions (BDNA) State of the Enterprise Report, out-of-date software and hardware assets represent “one of the core vulnerabilities that typically plagues almost all corporate and government networks”.
-Indeed, legacy systems are usually less resistant to cyber attacks, harmful programs and malware, which is only logical.
+According to the 2018 State of Cyber Resilience, legacy infrastructure is one of the top threats to cyber security.
+Indeed, legacy systems are usually less resistant to cyber attacks, harmful programs, and malware, which is only logical.
 If the software solution had been around for years, the attackers most likely had enough time to get familiar with the code and find its vulnerabilities.

 Another reason for this is that outdated software might no longer be supported by the vendor.
 This means that no patches are provided and no one keeps the system compliant with the latest security requirements.